 An imposing 17th century building lies at the heart of the domaine, surrounded by landscaped French gardens and fountains, together contributing to the character of what it one of the most prestigious wine domaines in Provence.
 In order to respect and preserve its terroir, Château Beaulieu opts to retain its traditional agricultural activities.
 The production of olive oils, almonds, truffles and honey enable it to broaden its range of produce whilst playing its part in preserving the traditions and diversity of the region’s ancient production methods as well as the agro-forestry systems of the Mediterranean.

 The domaine covers 158 hectares of surface under vine for the production of red, white and rosé wines.
 Eight varietals are planted in these vineyards: Grenache, Syrah, Rolle, Sauvignon Blanc, Sémillon, Cabernet-Sauvignon, Cinsault and Mourvèdre.
 The vineyards are divided into 43 different parcels composed of basaltic and clay-limestone soils.

 Château Beaulieu is a history-steeped family owned wine domaine that reflects the quintessence of the Provençal art-de-vivre.

 The wines of Aix-en-Provence

-Château Beaulieu is the largest wine domaine in the whole of AOP Aix-en-Provence.
+Château Beaulieu is the most extensive wine domaine in the Coteaux d’Aix-en-Provence appellation.